Death Note: Pilot chapter

 Ohba brought the rough draft of the pilot chapter to the editorial department.
-Obata came into the picture at a later point to create the artwork.
+Obata eventually joined forces with Ohba create the artwork.
 They did not meet in person while creating the pilot chapter.
-Ohba said that the editor told him he did not need to meet with Obata to discuss the pilot; Ohba said "I think it worked out all right".
+Ohba said that their editor told him he did not need to meet with Obata to discuss the pilot; Ohba said "I think it worked out all right".

 Anime adaptation

-Tetsurō Araki, the director, said that he wished to convey aspects that "made the series interesting" instead of simply "focusing on morals or the concept of justice".
-Toshiki Inoue, the series organizer, agreed with Araki and added that, in anime adaptations, there is a lot of importance in highlighting the aspects that are "interesting in the original".
+Tetsurō Araki, the director of the Death Note anime adaptation, said that he wished to convey aspects that "made the series interesting" instead of simply "focusing on morals or the concept of justice".
+Toshiki Inoue, the series writer, agreed with Araki and added that, in anime adaptations, there is a lot of importance in highlighting the aspects that are "interesting in the original".
 He concluded that Light's presence was "the most compelling" aspect; therefore the adaptation chronicles Light's "thoughts and actions as much as possible".
 Inoue noted that to best incorporate the manga's plot into the anime, he "tweak[ed] the chronology a bit" and incorporated flashbacks that appear after the openings of the episodes; he said this revealed the desired tensions.
 Araki said that, because in an anime the viewer cannot "turn back pages" in the manner that a manga reader can, the anime staff ensured that the show clarified details.
 Inoue added that the staff did not want to get involved with every single detail, so the staff selected elements to emphasize.
 Due to the complexity of the original manga, he described the process as "definitely delicate and a great challenge".
 Inoue admitted that he placed more instructions and notes in the script than usual.
 Araki added that because of the importance of otherwise trivial details, this commentary became crucial to the development of the series.

-Araki said that when he discovered the Death Note anime project, he "literally begged" to join the production team; when he joined he insisted that Inoue should write the scripts.
+Araki said that when he discovered the Death Note anime project, he "literally begged" to join the production team; when he did join, he insisted that Inoue should write the scripts.
 Inoue added that, because he enjoyed reading the manga, he wished to use his effort.